warewulf/warewulf-web-old/docs/enchiridion/containers.md

 title: Container Management
 ---

-Since the inception of Warewulf, over 20 years ago, Warewulf has used the model of the "Virtual Node File System" (VNFS) as a template image for the compute nodes.
+Since the inception of Warewulf over 20 years ago, Warewulf has used the model of the "Virtual Node File System" (VNFS) as a template image for the compute nodes.
 This is similar to a golden master image, except that the node file system exists within a directory on the Warewulf control node (e.g. a `chroot()`).

 In hindsight, we've been using containers all along, but the buzzword just didn't exist.
 Over the last 5-6 years, the enterprise has created a lot of tooling and standards around defining, building, distributing, securing, and managing containers, so Warewulf (as of v4.0) now integrates directly within the container ecosystem to facilitate the process of VNFS image management.